The Vermont Statutes Online

 (C) a system of inventory and record maintenance to account for the reusable entities placed in, and removed from, service;

-(D) a means of transforming returned entities, that are no longer reusable, into recycled materials for manufacturing or into manufacturing wastes which are subject to existing federal or State laws or regulations, or both, governing those manufacturing wastes, to ensure that these wastes do not enter the commercial or municipal waste stream; and
+(D) a means of transforming returned entities that are no longer reusable into recycled materials for manufacturing or into manufacturing wastes that are subject to existing federal or State laws, rules, or regulations governing those manufacturing wastes, to ensure that these wastes do not enter the commercial or municipal waste stream; and

 (E) a system of annually reporting to the Secretary changes to the system and changes in designees.